 Types of Green Tea

-The word tea is mainly derived from the Indian Tea plant, known as "Camellia Sinesis" or in Japanese "Chanoki" the main tea plant.
-The Japanese word for tea is spelled [茶] and inherits the reading "Cha", sometimes spelled "Ocha" [お茶].
+The word tea mainly derives from the plant Chá-da-Índia, known as "Camellia Sinesis" or in Japanese "Chanoki," the main tea plant.
+The Japanese word for tea is written as [茶] and inherits the reading "Cha," sometimes written as "Ocha" [お茶].

 (tea tree) is an evergreen tree that grows mainly in tropical and subtropical climates.
 Tea trees are propagated from seeds or shoots.
 It takes about 4 to 12 years for a tea tree to set seed, and about 3 years for a new tree to be suitable for harvest.